tobac-project/tobac/doc/contributing.rst

    * Learn about `pull requests <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests>`_
    * Learn about `how to commit and push changes from your local repository <https://docs.github.com/en/migrations/importing-source-code/using-the-command-line-to-import-source-code/adding-locally-hosted-code-to-github>`_

 * **Create an issue**: If you have an idea for a new feature or a suggestion for any kind of code changes, please create an issue for this.
-We sort `our issues <https://github.com/tobac-project/tobac/issues>`_ into `milestones <https://github.com/tobac-project/tobac/milestones>`_ to priorized work and manage our workflow, i.e. the different versions of **tobac** to come.
+We sort `our issues <https://github.com/tobac-project/tobac/issues>`_ into `milestones <https://github.com/tobac-project/tobac/milestones>`_ to priorize work and manage our workflow, i.e. the different versions of **tobac** to come.

   The issues act, therefore, not only as a place for reporting bugs, but also as a collection of *to do* points.